Pratik Gandhi: Career

 Gandhi participated in the Gujarati play Aa Paar Ke Pele Paar.
 He played a role in the Gujarati film Bey Yaar (2014) directed by Abhishek Jain and in plays Mere Piya Gaye Rangoon, Hu Chandrakant Bakshi and Ame Badha Sathe To Duniya Laiye Mathe.
 In Mohan's Masala, he performed a monologue in three languages, English, Hindi and Gujarati on the same day.
 He played a lead role in his next film, Wrong Side Raju (2016) which won the National Award for Best Gujarati Film.
 His next Gujarati films Love Ni Bhavai (2017) and Ventilator (2018) were commercially successful.

 He played stockbroker Harshad Mehta in the 2020 Sony LIV biographical drama web series Scam 1992 directed by Hansal Mehta.
 He received wide acclaim for portraying Harshad Mehta.

 Gandhi appeared in the 2021 Hindi film Bhavai where he played a lead.
 The film received mixed reviews.
 His next Hindi film was Atithi Bhooto Bhava was released in 2022.
 Gujarati film Vaahlam Jaao Ne (2022) was his next release.

 He appears in Hindi film Dedh Bigha Zameen, written and directed by Pulkit.
 In July 2022, director Hansal Mehta announced a multi-season biographical web series Gandhi on Mahatma Gandhi starring Pratik Gandhi in lead role.

 In 2025, Gandhi appeared in the television series Saare Jahan Se Accha: The Silent Guardians, which explores the stories of unsung protectors of India.

 Personal life

-He married actress Bhamini Oza in 2008 and their daughter Miraya was born in 2014.
+He is married to actress Bhamini Oza and the couple has a daughter Miraya (born 2014).